CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (2) Revenue anticipation notes payable;

-(j) Account 2270, other payables, shall be for liabilities, not included elsewhere, which shall require the sacrifice of economic benefits within one accounting cycle;
+(k) Account 2270, “Other Payables,” shall be for liabilities, not otherwise classified in (a) through (j) above, which shall require the sacrifice of economic benefits within one accounting cycle.

 Rev 1706.03 Fund Equity and Other Credits.
 Fund equity and other credits shall be for residual interest in the assets of a fund that remains after deducting its liabilities and classified as follows: